mos9527/Foundation/DOCS.md

 ### Windows
 You can build, and debug the app with [Visual Studio's CMake intergration](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170#ide-integration).
 Or with any alternative CMake workflow of your choice.

-The Vulkan SDK installer should take care of most, if not all of the setup for you.
+The Vulkan SDK installer should take care of most, if not all the setup for you.

 ### Linux
 Refer to https://docs.vulkan.org/tutorial/latest/02_Development_environment.html#_linux_2 for setting up the Vulkan SDK on Linux.